-Your ice cube tray will largely live in your freezer.
+Consider your ice cube tray will largely live in your freezer.
 That said, look for a tray that can be easily stacked amidst pizzas and other freezer essentials.
-A lid will certainly help; plus, it keeps odors and other freezer scents out of your ice cubes.
-Make sure the lid secures properly to avoid spilling.
+A lid will certainly help, plus, a lid also keeps odors and other freezer scents out of your ice cubes.
+Ensure the lid secures properly to avoid spilling.

 Cube Size and Shape

-How do you clean and care for an ice tray?
+How do you clean/care for an ice tray?

 To clean, wash the tray with warm water and soap after each use.
-If you find your silicone tray has picked up unsavory scents, mix a bit of baking soda with warm water and scrub away.
+If you find your silicone tray has picked up unsavory scents, mix a bit of baking soda with warm water and scrub.

 Does some material freeze faster?

-How quickly your material freezes ice will depend on the size of your cube and the material of your tray.
-The thinner the tray, the quicker it will freeze ice.
-Likewise, the smaller the ice cube, the more quickly it will completely solidify.
+How quickly your material freezes will depend on the size of your cube and the material of your tray.
+The thinner the tray, the quicker it will freeze.
+Likewise, the smaller the cube, the more quickly it will completely solidify.

 What's the key to clear ice?

 Why Trust Liquor.com?

 Additional reporting and text came from Kate Dingwall—a seasoned sommelier and spirits writer.
-She has spent six years writing about the field, and 10 years working as a bartender slash sommelier.
+She has spent six years writing about the field, and ten years working as a bartender slash sommelier.
 Her freezer is always stocked with large cubes to pair with her favorite Scotch.
 For this article, she interviewed spirits expert Jordan Hughes.